 Strengthening our culture and relationships

 Every leader, employee and contractor at Devon is expected to actively participate in making Devon a safe place to work.
 Our values guide us to do what’s right, manage risk, stop work, and support and empower each other to stay safe.
-We empower our team by providing comprehensive resources to help them work safely and measuring leading and lagging indicators to drive improvement.
+We empower our team by providing comprehensive resources to help them work safely and measuring indicators to drive improvement.
 Setting corporate safety goals and incorporating safety metrics into our compensation focuses everyone at Devon on the actions that will make us safer.

 We’re committed to integrating the guiding principles in our Environmental, Health and Safety (EHS) Philosophy into all decisions that affect our operations.
 Compliance with applicable safety laws, regulations, policies and protocols is one of these principles, and we reinforce it in our Code of Business Conduct and Ethics, EHS Policy and safety orientation, training and engagements.